- Other Symptoms

 Neck pain can also be associated with headache, facial pain, shoulder pain, and arm numbness or tingling (upper extremity paresthesias).
 These associated symptoms are often a result of nerves becoming pinched in the neck.
-For example, compressing the nerve of sensation to the back of the head, which comes out of the neck, causes headaches in the back of the head.
 Depending on the condition, sometimes neck pain is accompanied by upper back and/or lower back pain, as is common in inflammation of the spine from ankylosing spondylitis.